wptrainingteam/content-editor-overview/README.md

 *   Explain the basics of structured text, distinguishing between block elements and inline elements, so that students do not get frustrated attempting to apply excessive manual formatting.
 *   Explain the difference between a paragraph break (press the return/enter key) and a line break (press shift key + return/enter key) for proper paragraph structuring.

+## Lesson plan

+* Lecture on the need for proper formatting of web content
+* Demonstrate each of the buttons in the toolbar of the content editor
+* Student exercises of formatting content using the buttons in the toolbar

 ## Hands-on Walkthrough

 ### Content for the Web